 Seeing is believing… until it isn’t.
 The latest AI tech is being used to create convincing duplicates of public figures that can do and say anything on video.
 Here’s what you need to know…

 Deepfakes are taking the phenomenon of fake news to a whole new level.
 Often used publicly for comedy and entertainment, many may consider them a harmless addition to their online user experience.
 However, deepfakes have the potential to impact politics, public trust, and democracy in a big way by turning AI towards creating incriminatory videos and ruining the reputations of those we trust.

 What Are Deepfakes?

-Coined in 2017, a deepfake is a video created using a neural network – a kind of machine-learning model that can simulate the likeness of one person onto the movements of another.
+Coined in 2017, a deepfake is a term for a video created using a neural network – a kind of machine-learning model that can simulate the likeness of one person onto the movements of another.
 Think Mission Impossible when a questionable character finishes a shady transaction then hurries to the bathroom, only to rip off their mask and reveal it was Tom Cruise all along.